bcgov/sso-switchover-agent/README.md

 **DEPRECATED SINCE PATRONI-GOLD NOT PUT IN STANDBY MODE**

-It sets the target namespace of the Gold cluster active, and the corresponding Golddr cluster standby.
+The first step of this script sets the patroni-gold stateful set to standby mode, in order to insure it has the latest changes from patroni-golddr.
+It then sets the patroni-Gold cluster to active, and the corresponding Golddr cluster standby.

-This workflow is designed to run in the recovery stage of the Gold cluster's failover.
+This workflow was designed to run in the recovery stage of the Gold cluster's failover.
+However it has since been deprecated.

 ```sh
 cd transition-scripts